 - Development of an online resource to house and share communication materials that have been effective.

-The information learned during the workshop will assist EPA scientists to refine and improve future social science integration workshops and advance the science on wildland fire research.You may need a PDF reader to view files on this page.
+The information learned during the workshop will assist EPA scientists to refine and improve future social science integration workshops and advance the science on wildland fire research.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.